-The Company started applying the Accounting Standard for Fair Value Measurement (ASBJ Statement No. 30, July 4, 2019, hereinafter the "Fair Value Measurement Accounting Standard") and the implementation guidance on the Fair Value Measurement Accounting Standard from the beginning of the fiscal year under review.
-Accordingly, the Company will apply new accounting policies prescribed in the Fair Value Measurement Accounting Standard and the like in the future in accordance with transitional handling stipulated in Section 19 of the same Standard and Section 44-2 of the Accounting Standard for Financial Instruments (ASBJ Statement No. 10, July 4, 2019).
+The Company started applying the Implementation Guidance on Accounting Standard for Fair Value Measurement (ASBJ Guidance No. 31, June 17, 2021) from the beginning of the fiscal year under review.
+Accordingly, the Company will apply the new accounting policies prescribed in the Implementation Guidance on Accounting Standard for Fair Value Measurement into the future in accordance with the transitional treatment provided for in Section 27-2 of the Implementation Guidance on Accounting Standard for Fair Value Measurement.
 The application has no impact on the consolidated financial statements.